Information From The American Podiatric Medical Association

 How is Overpronation Treated?

-At our five Foot & Ankle Clinics of Utah, we address overpronation with various treatment approaches.
+At Precision Foot and Ankle, we address overpronation with various treatment approaches.
 The main treatment options are:

 Supportive Shoes